Why WE Need Revival - It's the Starting Point for a Move of God

 2 Chronicles 7:14 If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.

 Millions of Christians here in America are praying for God to bring healing revival to our nation.
+It's no secret that we need revival all across the land.
 Similar to the psalmist’s words above, the inspired writer of the Chronicles issued God’s cry for a revival, a renewal, a spiritual change for good first among God’s people.

 John 5:19, ESV So Jesus said to them, “Truly, truly, I say to you, the Son can do nothing of his own accord, but only what he sees the Father doing.
 For whatever the Father does, that the Son does likewise.